 The Vibrancy of Life.
 The Serenity of Nature.

-Our charitable roots began 125 years ago in 1875 with small group of 24 Manchester area women, who banded together to serve the needs of the greater community.
+Our charitable roots began 125 years ago in 1875 with a small group of 24 Manchester area women, who banded together to serve the needs of the greater community.
 They sought inclusivity – any woman could join the work of the Society for an annual fee of 50 cents.

-Our latest evolution is as a proud affiliate of The RiverWoods Group.
+Our latest evolution is a proud affiliate of The RiverWoods Group.
 We are poised for the transformation – re-imaging our campus for a new generation of seniors – through our mission-driven staff, our focus on the creation of community and the peace of mind we give to whom we serve.

 To foster independence, involvement and individual dignity for seniors in a community of caring and trust.

 To offer uncompromised quality services on a beautifully wooded campus with access to a metropolitan lifestyle.